Shorinjiryu Kenkokan Karatedo

 • Punching techniques are executed with a vertical fist (tate ken) as in this way the wrist is in a stronger position.

-• He introduced one of the major training forms in Shorinjiryu Kenkokan Karatedo, the Yakusoku Kumite, prearanged fighting drills, in which two or more Karateka practise a sequence of prearranged offensive and defensive techniques.
+• He introduced one of the major training forms in Shorinjiryu Kenkokan Karatedo, the Yakusoku Kumite, prearranged fighting drills, in which two or more Karateka practise a sequence of prearranged offensive and defensive techniques.

 • In order to train effective fighting techniques he would let his students practise with protective equipment (bogu).
 Based on this, his son Masayuki Kukan Hisataka later developed the competition system of Koshiki Karatedo.